hoppscotch/hoppscotch/packages/hoppscotch-cli/README.md

    ##### `--iteration-data <file_path>`

-   - Accepts the path to a CSV file with contents in below format:
+   - Accepts the path to a CSV file with contents in the below format:

      ```text
      key1,key2,key3